Bringing Your Car to Cabo

 Why Bring a Car to Cabo?

-Once you own a Cottage here at Fora Farms, whether its Whole Ownership or Fractional Ownership, most owners eventually desire having their own vehicle to use while in Cabo.
+Once you own at Fora Farms, whether its Whole Ownership or Fractional Ownership, most owners eventually desire having their own vehicle to use while in Cabo.
 One reason for this is, using your own car is many times more economical than renting.
-Another reason is, in nearly all cases, cars are less expensive to purchase in the US or Canada than here in Cabo.
-Or in some cases, Cottage owners may already have an extra car they do not often use, which they choose to ship down to Cabo.
+Another reason is, in nearly all cases, cars are less expensive to purchase in the US or Canada than Cabo.
+In some cases, owners may already have an extra car they do not use often, which they choose to ship down to Cabo.
 Driving a US or Canadian titled car while in Cabo and the states of Baja California and Baja California Sur is perfectly legal, as long as the foreign plates are current.
 Foreign auto insurance, already a bargain by US standards, is actually cheaper if the car bears foreign plates.
 So instead of converting a vehicle's nationality, many Cabo residents (both full and part time) prefer to continue to use their foreign vehicles.

 Remember to give thought towards what type of vehicle you want while you are in Cabo?
 Do you want a car, a truck, an SUV?
 Should it be 4x4?
 How will you use it?
 For short trips to the beach or short town, or perhaps for longer hauls to San Lucas, Todos Santos or even La Paz and beyond?
 Consider how many you people you will regularly transport also.
-These are all things you should consider when choosing the right vehicle to accompany you while living at the Culinary Cottages in San Jose del Cabo, Baja California Sur, Mexico.
+These are all things you should consider when choosing the right vehicle to accompany you while living on Flora Farms in San Jose del Cabo, Baja California Sur, Mexico.

 Once you have chosen your vehicle, below outlines the basic process of bringing your foreign registered vehicle to Cabo.